anonyo/simple-blog/README.md

 ----
 ## what is simple-blog?

 > Simple blog is a easiest way to get your blog and personal page up and running, it's powered Rails as the backend and front-end is made with Bootstrap.
+All credit goes to [IronSummitMedia](https://github.com/IronSummitMedia/startbootstrap-clean-blog) for the bootstrap template.

 > Markdown supported, format and add `code blocks` with ease.

 ----
 ## installation
-1. Clone repository or Fork it.
+1. Fork it!
 2. Then run the following from project path:

 ```